Royal Air Philippines

-Royal Air Charter Service, Inc., operating as Royal Air Philippines, is a Philippine-registered low-cost airline.
-The company was established on 22 August 2002, as a chartered airline.
-It began operations as a budget airline on 14 December 2018, with an inaugural flight from its hub in Clark, Pampanga to Caticlan in Aklan.
+Royal Air Charter Service, Inc., operating as Royal Air Philippines, is a Philippine-registered airline.
+The company was established on 22 August 2002, as a charter airline.
+It began operations as a low-cost carrier on 14 December 2018, with an inaugural flight from its hub in Clark, Pampanga, to Caticlan in Aklan.

-The airline currently operates a fleet of an Airbus A319-100, Airbus A320-200, and Airbus A321-200 (PCF) commercial aircraft, and provides domestic and international non-scheduled airline and cargo services to Manila, Lal-lo, Caticlan, Clark, Cebu, Nanning, Kalibo, Kunming, Shenzhen, Hong Kong and Macau.
+The airline operates a pair of Airbus A321-200PCFs, providing domestic and international cargo services.

+On 29 December 2025, it was announced that the airline would be discontinuing all scheduled passenger flights, effective 4 January 2026.
+No update regarding the continuity of its cargo operations was given.